-Lay magistrates must stop hearing cases at the maximum age of 70, at which point they are moved to the supplemental list.
-Nevertheless, the Lord Chancellor is entitled to dismiss any of the lay magistrates in the following circumstances:
+Lay magistrates must retire by the age of 70, at which point they are moved to the supplemental list.
+They can then undertake minor administrative tasks but cannot sit as a magistrate.
+The Lord Chancellor is entitled to dismiss any lay magistrate in the following circumstances:

 The jury’s verdict

 The jury decides on the facts, while the judge decides on matters of law.
 Having heard all the evidence for the prosecution and the defence, it is for the jury to decide if the defendant is guilty or not guilty.
 It is for the judge to decide on the appropriate sentence if a guilty verdict is reached.